vmsmith/WebTextAnalysis/webtext_index.md

 webtext5

-    Constructing a data frame from <table> using html_table Constructing a data frame from disparate CSS selectors
+    Constructing a data frame from <table> using html_table Constructing a data frame from disparate CSS selectors a la Hadley Wickham

 webtext4